 - Terbinafine is commonly used to treat nail infections which are usually caused by a tinea type of fungus.

 - Fluconazole is commonly used to treat vaginal thrush, as an alternative to using antifungal cream.
 It is also used to treat and prevent certain fungal infections within the body.

 These may be used if you have a serious fungal infection within the body.
 Amphotericin, flucytosine, itraconazole, voriconazole, anidulafungin, caspofungin, and micafungin are medicines that are sometimes used in this way.
 The one chosen depends on the type of fungus causing the infection.

-Note: antifungal medicines are different to antibiotics (antibacterial medicines).
-Antibiotics do not kill fungi - they kill bacteria (a different type of germ).
+Note: antifungal medicines are different to antibiotics, which are antibacterial medicines.
+Antibiotics do not kill fungi - they kill other types of germs (called bacteria).
 In fact, you are more prone to getting a fungal infection if you take antibiotics.
 For example, many women develop thrush after taking a course of antibiotics.
 This is because the antibiotic may kill the normal harmless bacteria that live on your skin or vagina and make it easier for fungi to flourish.

 What are the possible side-effects?

 You should read the information leaflet that comes with your particular brand for a full list of cautions and possible side-effects.
 As a general rule: